 Division I women's volleyball became an NCAA-sanctioned sport in 1981.
 But some of the game's fiercest rivalries began long before that year.

-Here are the oldest rivalries in Division I women's volleyball:
+Here are the oldest ones in Division I women's volleyball:

 Penn State vs. Pittsburgh